AdobeDocs/analytics-platform.en/help/analysis-workspace/attribution/faq.md

 # Attribution FAQ

+>[!NOTE] You are viewing the documentation for Analysis Workspace in Customer Journey Analytics.
+Its feature set differs slightly from [Analysis Workspace in traditional Adobe Analytics](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/home.html).
+[Learn more...](/help/getting-started/cja-aa.md)

 **What is the "None" line item when using attribution?**

 The 'None' line item is a catch-all item that represents all conversions that happened without any touch points within the lookback window.
 Try including a longer time range in your reporting window.